 Developer Onboarding Guide¶

-Welcome to the Maricusco development team.
+Welcome to the Redhound development team.
 This guide will help you set up your development environment and understand the project workflow.

 Prerequisites¶